Presentations -

 N. Sugimoto

-Nucleic acids (DNA and RNA) are genetic materials in living organisms and formed by a sequence of nucleobases.
-The stability of nucleic acids structures cannot be determined from only the sequence composition, as this property critically depends on the surrounding environment of the solution.
-The intracellular condition is greatly different from that of the diluted buffer typically used for standard experiments and is not constant in each local area of the cell.
-Thus, to make excellent nanomaterials with nucleic acids working in cells, stability predictions should reflect the situation under intracellular conditions and are required importantly.
-In this lecture, I will provide an overview of the basic concepts, methods, and applications of predicting the stabilities of nucleic acid structures.1-12 I explain the theory of the most successful prediction method based on a nearest-neighbor (NN) model.
+In this lecture, I will provide an overview of the basic concepts, methods, and recent applications of predicting the stabilities and functions of nucleic acid structures.
+I explain the theory of the most successful prediction method based on a nearest-neighbor (NN) model.
 To improve the versality of prediction, corrections for various solution conditions considered hydration have been investigated.
-I also describe advances in the prediction of non-canonical structures of G-quadruplexes and i-motifs.
+I also describe advances in the prediction of non-canonical nucleic acids structures of G-quadruplexes and i-motifs.
 Finally, studies of intracellular analysis and stability prediction are discussed for the application of NN parameters for human health and diseases.

 -